Counting Subgraphs in Somewhere Dense Graphs: Introduction

-In general, the method of interpolation as a reduction technique for counting problems dates back to the foundational works of Valiant~\cite{Valiant79b}.
-If one aims to apply interpolation in a reduction, the main technical work is to prove that a related system of linear equations has a unique solution.
-For example, in the special case of polynomial interpolation,\footnote{That is, one is given an oracle to a univariate polynomial, and the goal is to compute its coefficients.} the corresponding matrix is a Vandermonde matrix and thus non-singular.
-In our specific case of linear combinations of homomorphism counts from small pattern graphs to large host graphs, the existence of an interpolation technique based on graph tensoring follows implicitly by works of Lov{\'{a}}sz (see e.g.\ \cite[Chapters 5 and 6]{Lovasz12}).
-It was then discovered by Curticapean et al.\ in~\cite{CurticapeanDM17} that subgraph counts and induced subgraph counts may be expressed as linear combinations of homomorphism counts.
-Using this description, they showed that the reduction technique of interpolation via graph tensoring applies to a wide variety of parameterised pattern counting problems.
-Concretely, their results established improved upper and lower bounds for subgraph and induced subgraph counting including, among others, complete parameterised complexity dichotomies for $\#\subsprob(\mathcal{H} \to \all)$ and $\#\indsubsprob(\mathcal{H}\to \all)$.
+The general idea of using interpolation as a reduction technique for counting problems dates back to the foundational work of Valiant~\cite{Valiant79b}.
+Roughly speaking, the key to interpolation is constructing a system of linear equations that is invertible and thus has a unique solution.
+For example, in the classic case of polynomial interpolation (where one has to infer the coefficients of a univariate polynomial given an oracle that evaluates it) the system corresponds to a Vandermonde matrix, which is nonsingular and thus invertible.
+In the case of linear combinations of homomorphism counts, an invertible system of linear equations can be constructed via graph tensoring arguments, as proven implicitly by works of Lov{\'{a}}sz (see e.g.\ \cite[Chapters 5 and 6]{Lovasz12}).
+It was then discovered by Curticapean et al.\ in~\cite{CurticapeanDM17} that these interpolation arguments could be extended to subgraph and induced subgraph counts, by showing that those counts may be expressed as linear combinations of homomorphism counts.
+Using this fact, they proved that interpolation through graph tensoring applies to a wide variety of parameterised subgraph counting problems.
+However, their technique fails when one restrict the class of host graphs $\scG$, see the discussion in Section~\ref{sec:concept}; our work shows how to circumvent this obstacle.

+The idea of using graph subdivisions for proving hardness results appeared in the context of linear-time subgraph counting in degenerate graphs~\cite{BeraPS20,BeraPS21,BeraGLSS22}.
+For example,~\cite{BeraPS20} observed that counting triangles in general graphs, which is conjectured not to admit a linear time algorithm, reduces in linear time to counting $6$-cycles in degenerate graphs by subdividing each edge once (which always yields a $2$-degenerate graph).
+Our work makes heavy use of graph subdivisions as well, although in a more sophisticate fashion.
+This is not surprising since, for each $d \geq 2$, the class of $d$-degenerate graphs constitutes an example of a monotone somewhere dense class of graphs.